Security and Privacy for Distributed Learning Techniques in IoT-Driven Health Services (SePRIO)

 Description

-Finally, we will analyze the limitations and trade-offs.
-The outcomes of this project will lead to an open-source software project, related publications, talks and presentations, and concrete collaboration between two EELISA universities, ZHAW and ITU.
+This project aims for various outcomes, including an open-source software asset, related publications, talks and presentations, and concrete collaboration between two EELISA universities, ZHAW and the Istanbul Technical University ITU.

 Key data